MUS3015 : Major Specialist Study: Project

 4. assume autonomy, choice and responsibility in the academic study of music

 The focus on this module is very much on the process of learning and of developing academic and professional skills through conducting a project that is embedded within their prior and continuing study in the academic modules of their music degree, focussed on a topic of the student’s own choice.
 The bulk of the student's time is devoted to private study and research.
 At the same time, they will receive appropriate support and guidance to enable their success.
-Online small group writing workshops offered through this module will introduce students to the writing process and will help them develop the skills required to undertake a supervised project.
+Workshops offered through this module introduce students to the research and writing process and will help them develop the skills required to undertake a supervised project.
 Students are recommended to arrange regular tutorials with their supervisor - six one-hour meetings being the norm - and are expected to attend at least five of the Music research seminars over the course of the academic year.

-Additional assessments, to comprise a project outline (to include methodology) and participation in a UG conference, are designed to contribute to the successful completion of the project.
-Formative assessments, including an initial proposal written over the summer vacation (submitted during Induction week) and participation in a final research showcase , are designed to further raise student achievement.
+Additional assessment, comprising a project outline (to include methodology) and participation in a Finalists' conference, are designed to contribute to the successful completion of the project.
+Formative assessment, an initial proposal written over the summer vacation (submitted during the first week), is designed to further raise student achievement.

 Outline Of Syllabus

-Students submit a project outline in week 1 and are allocated a project supervisor.
-Six one-hour one-to-one meetings with the supervisor over the course of the year to support the planning and writing of the project.
-A series of group workshops in Semester 1 covering various aspects of the Project process, including planning, research, writing and referencing provide additional support, alongside further group sessions in Semester 2, to help facilitate the final writing stages of the project.
+Students submit a project proposal in week 1 and are allocated a project supervisor.
+Six one-hour one-to-one meetings with the supervisor over the course of the year support the planning and writing of the project.
+A series of workshops in Semester 1 covering various aspects of the Project process, including planning, research, writing and referencing provide additional support, alongside one further group session in Semester 2, to help facilitate the final writing stages of the project.
 These writing workshops are organized to introduce and help students develop appropriate research approaches and methods, and the process tools and skills that will enable students to be successful.

 Teaching Methods